-As an e-commerce hub, Hangzhou’s imports and exports through cross-border e-commerce alone totaled RMB 108.4 billion (approx. US$16.5 billion), up 13.9 percent, accounting for about 18 percent of the city’s total trade.
+As an e-commerce hub, Hangzhou’s imports and exports through cross-border e-commerce alone totaled RMB 120.3 billion (US$15.5 billion), up 8 percent from the previous year.

 Growth in related sectors like manufacturing of electronic information products, software and information services, digital contents, and robotics were 14.7 percent, 12.9 percent, 12.7 percent, and 12.3 percent, respectively.

 Financial services and the digital economyOver the years, Hangzhou's financial industry has transitioned from a singular to a multifaceted service provider.
 It has gained recognition for its prowess in the financial technology domain and has solidified its position as one of the top five cities in the country in terms of comprehensive financial competitiveness.